 “F.A. seldom either looks or appears quite well.
 Little Embryo is troublesome, I suppose.”

 (Sept 8, 1816, Jane to Cass, Brabourne Letter 79)

-Some of the symptoms of pregnancy she gathered from her sisters-in-law was rheumatism and the general feeling of being sick of being pregnant — about three days before Mrs James Austen (Mary) gave birth:
+Some of the symptoms of pregnancy she gathered from her sisters-in-law were rheumatism and the general feeling of being sick of being pregnant.
+About three days before Mrs James Austen (Mary) gave birth: